howtographql/howtographql/content/frontend/angular-apollo/2-queries-loading-links.md

 ### Writing the GraphQL Query

-You'll now load the actual link-items that are stored on the server.
-The first thing you need to do for that is define the GraphQL query that you want to send to the API.
+You'll now load the actual link-items stored on the server.
+The first thing you need to do is to define the GraphQL query that you want to send to the API.

 Here is what it looks like: